-The report presents 23 interesting and innovative solutions.
-Some of the solutions are not innovative on a global scale per se.
-The innovative part lays in the specific context, environment and framework where the innovations are applied.
+The ARV Innovation Intelligence for Impact report 2024 has assessed an extensive but not exhaustive set of ARV innovations enabling CPCCs in the ARV demonstration sites, as presented here.
+The report presents 35 interesting and innovative solutions, some of which are inventive and original on a global scale, and in some cases the innovative part lays in the specific context, environment and framework where the innovations are applied.
 All innovations presented are aiming at scaling buildings with high performance in energy and major reductions in greenhouse gas emission.
-Some innovations promote the idea of retrofits to address electricity and fuel waste with better insulation and windows, efficient lighting, and advanced heating.

 Overall, all solutions improve the system to enable the transition to Climate Positive Circular Communities.

 As we look forward, an urban regeneration transformation is undeniably possible.
 Already, economics favour energy efficiency in buildings and nature-based approaches over linear and fossil fuel-based approaches in many places.
 A renovation wave shift is underway in Europe, albeit not fast or widespread enough.
 The speed of transformation is the issue at hand.
 We must curtail and supplant 19th and 20th century forms of construction and renovation while ensuring that the future of Climate Positive Circular Communities is clean, equitable, and empowering for all.

-The ARV Innovation Intelligence for Impact report 2023 has assessed an extensive but not exhaustive set of ARV innovations enabling CPCCs in the ARV demonstration sites, as presented here.
 The ARV partners continue to add to this compendium as we review and quantify the potential of solutions to stop emissions and/or support sinks in the built environment, as well as broader urban societal transformations that also have climate benefits.
-In the three years to come the updates of the report will tap upon practices and technologies that are nascent but look to have promise, pending further development and investigation.
+During the remaining project duration, the updates of the report will tap upon practices and technologies that are nascent but look to have promise, pending further development and investigation.
 The ARV Innovation Intelligence for Impact report assessment of solutions will continue to be a living project for the next years.
 The future report and analysis depend on the availability of critical inputs-namely robust data, reviewed research, and on-site implementation by the ARV partners.
 The synthesis provided in this report is only as inclusive and robust as the information being synthesized by partners.

 The report acknowledges those limitations and encourage research on an increasingly broad solution set, especially innovative solutions emerging from real life experimentations and implemented within the ARV demonstration communities.
 In the future reports, we will examine other climate solutions.
 All aim at solving urban regeneration issues that are systemic in nature and challenging to quantify, such as resisting the development of new fossil fuel infrastructure, increasing overall urban density, or reducing consumption through sharing, repair, and re-use.
-The ARV Innovation Intelligence for Impact report 2023 recognizes the limitations of the scope of our solutions here, too.
+The ARV Innovation Intelligence for Impact report 2024 recognizes the limitations of the scope of our solutions here, too.
 A broad aperture for solutions is vital, and ARV continues to evolve approaches that support it.